altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

-The following sections describe the prerequisites for the Intel Simics Simulator for Altera® FPGA and the available virtual platforms, including prebuilt binaries, and instructions for building these binaries.
+The following sections describe the prerequisites for the Intel Simics Simulator for Intel® FPGA and the available virtual platforms, including prebuilt binaries, and instructions for building these binaries.
 It also covers some common use cases that you can exercise on the virtual platforms.